-Table 1 below is a detailed summary of the project expenses for 2004-2005.
-Please note that the award of the second Rufford small grant helped me leverage further funding from Dartmouth College and the Margot Marsh Biodiversity foundation.
-These additional funds are now helping to sustain project activities at this time.
-However, additional funding will be required to sustain research activities beyond 2006-2007.
+Table 1 below is a detailed summary of the project expenses incurred for the project period 2004-2005.
+Note that all funds received from the second Rufford small grant were expended and that that the award of the second Rufford small grant helped me leverage further funding from Dartmouth College and the Margot Marsh Biodiversity foundation.
+These additional funds have sustained project activities for the period 2006-2007.
+However, further funding is needed to support activities beyond 2007.